 2.1 The responsible officer shall arrange for the internal audit of the Board’s financial management, accounting and all other financial matters.
-This audit shall be carried out by external personnel and in accordance with the IDB (Finance) Regulations 1992 and the Account and Audit (England) Regulations 2011.
+This audit shall be carried out by external personnel and in accordance with the IDB (Finance) Regulations 1992 and the Account and Audit (England) Regulations 2015.

-2.2 The responsible officer shall prepare all the Board’s account for submission to the internal auditor and Audit Commission as required.
+2.2 The responsible officer shall prepare all the Board’s account for submission to the internal auditor and external auditor as required.

 3. BANK

-3.1 All the Board’s accounts shall bear the name of the Board and no new accounts shall be opened without the express approval of the Board.
+3.1 All the Board’s accounts shall bear the name of the Board and no new accounts shall be opened or changes made to the Bank mandate without the express approval of the Board.

 3.2 The following account shall be maintained as appropriate: –

+General Account

+Clerks Imprest Account

-Business Current Account
+Call Account

-3.3 The bank shall honour all cheques or instructions signed by the Chairman or Vice-Chairman and countersigned by any one of other two signatories named on the authorised signatory sheet from the CEO’s office.
-The bank shall also honour all cheques or instructions signed by the two signatories from the signatory sheet in accordance with Section 6.3
+3.3 The bank shall honour all cheques or instructions signed in accordance with the Bank mandate.

 4. CONTRACTS